-In his seventh year with Team Novo Nordisk, 26-year-old Stephen Clancy has already amassed a list of accolades including Cycling Ireland’s ‘Domestic Rider of the Year’.
 In 2017, he earned the America First Credit Union’s fan favorite jersey on the opening stage of the Larry H. Miller Tour of Utah.
-The general public voted on the jersey, which was based on the rider with the best ideals and professionalism in cycling, community or a charity.
+The general public voted on the jersey, which was based on the rider with the best ideals and professionalism in cycling, community, or a charity.
 His career-best finish at a UCI 2.1 race happened in 2015 when he sprinted to fourth place on Stage 3 of the Tour of China I.

 After an athletic childhood, Clancy focused exclusively on cycling at age 16.
 He won his first race — a time trial — and continued to enter and earn results at bigger races.
 Following a breakout U23* season, he signed with Ireland’s top domestic squad, Dan Morrissey-Speedyspokes.
 While at a team training camp, routine blood tests indicated abnormal blood sugar levels.
 After a follow-up test, Clancy was diagnosed with type 1 diabetes.
 In the hospital, a diabetes consultant told him extreme levels of exercise could complicate his diabetes management and make it more difficult to control the condition.

 Within 24 hours of being discharged, Clancy discovered Team Novo Nordisk on the web, which motivated him to get back on the bike.
 Clancy connected with a fellow Irish rider on the Team Novo Nordisk development squad, and within six months, he signed a contract with the world’s first all-diabetes professional cycling team.

 Clancy never thought he would become a diabetes ambassador and speak publicly to others about his journey.
 As a student, he was terrified to speak in front of his class, but now the young Irishman enjoys inspiring others with his story.
 Prior to joining Team Novo Nordisk, Clancy studied to become a physical education teacher.
 He anticipates remaining in the cycling and diabetes communities following his professional career.
 Clancy is a married father of two, a music fanatic and not being able to bring his guitar is the biggest challenge of being on the road.